LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 Return to your github account and look at the repository for the Module you just changed.
 It should be similar to the graphic below.

+#### Do Not Make a Pull Request

+!!! danger "Ignore GitHub Pull Request Prompts"
+    Please do not click on boxes that GitHub might show you that ask if you want to **Compare & Pull Request.**

+    This would be an attempt to merge changes from your fork back to LoopKit.
+These changes are for **your fork** only.
+Ignore those prompts.

 ![GitHub screen after modifying the custom branch](img/github-custom-branch-loop.png){width="750"}
 {align="center"}

 ## Prepare the Patches

 You will prepare the patches looking at your fork of the Submodule repository under GitHub.
-Look at your fork, your __main_3.2.1_custom__ branch and click on the clock icon to the right to see the commit history.
+Look at your fork, your _main_3.2.1_custom_ branch and click on the clock icon to the right to see the commit history.
 Each commit has a copy button you can use to copy the full SHA-1 for that commit; and a link you can click to see the changes and comments for that commit.

-**Please do not click on boxes that GitHub might show you that ask if you want to merge changes from your fork back to LoopKit.** These changes are for **your fork** only.
-Ignore those prompts.

-You will need the SHA-1 and the commit comment for each change you made in main_3.2.1_custom.
+You will need the SHA-1 and the commit comment for each change you made in _main_3.2.1_custom_.

-Add graphic showing GitHub fork with several customizations with comments.

-Important: work from older (bottom) to newer (top) commits when creating the patches.
+Important: work from older (bottom) to newer (top) commits that you made to your fork on this branch when creating the patches.

 * If you grouped all changes to a given file into one commit, the order won't matter
 * If you applied another change to the same file, the order is important, the older commit should always come first in the list of patches